hackergrrl/common-readme/README.md

     $ npm install -g common-readme

 `common-readme` is a command line program.
+You run it when you've started a new module that has a `package.json` set up.

 When run, a brand new README is generated and written to your terminal.
-You can redirect this to `README.md` and use it as a basis for your new module after setting up your `package.json`:
+You can redirect this to `README.md` and use it as a basis for your new module.

     $ common-readme > README.md

-A brand new readme will be created; automatically populated with values from `package.json` such as `name`, `description`, and `license`.
-Stub sections will be created for everything else.
+This brand new readme will be automatically populated with values from `package.json` such as `name`, `description`, and `license`.
+Stub sections will be created for everything else (Usage, API, etc), ready for you to fill in.

 ## Why?